happy-bits/dud/package/readme.md

 With this testing library you can comment your functions with simple test cases.
 When *dud.js* is executed it will **run your tests from the comments**.

-A side effect is that the test cases usually gives you a pretty good documentation of the function (instead of writing long comments)
+A side effect is that the test cases usually gives you a pretty good documentation of the function.

+## Example 1

 Here's an example of a function with five tests.